NextPlayBro

 Step 4: Create Shared Mailboxes

-• Support emails
+• Customer support emails

 • Sales inquiries

-• Team communication
+• General team communication

 • Shared responsibilities

-This ensures nothing gets missed.
+This ensures that no important message gets missed.

 Step 5: Use Categories and Flags